 The State Directory parameter specifies where a driver instance should store state data.
-The state data is currently used for triggerless publication.
-For more information, see "Triggerless Publication Parameters" on page 88.
-The state data might be used to store additional state information in future.
+The state data is currently used for both triggered and triggerless publication.
+For more information, see Triggered Publication Parameters and Triggerless Publication Parameters.
+The state data might be used to store additional state information in the future.